sofn-xyz/mailing-turborepo-example/README.md

-# Turborepo starter
+# Mailing Turborepo Option 1: different email templates per app

-This is an official npm starter turborepo.
+This repo is an example of using mailing inside of a turborepo web app.

+The email templates are inside of apps/web.
+The idea is that each app that sends email will have it's own mailing install, templates, and configuration.

+---

 ## What's inside?